Fantom-Factory/afIoc/readme.md

 1. **Services not available in the ctor**

   Because fields are set *after* the service is constructed, they are not available during the constructor call.
-Attempting to use injected field in the ctor will result in a `NullErr`.
+Attempting to use an injected field in the ctor will result in a `NullErr`.